sachin-aag/Indian-Startup-Sources/README.md

 12. [Business Bar:](https://businessbar.net/) Stories where business meets casual and numbers meet narratives!
 13. [Best startup Asia:](https://beststartup.asia/) Startup stories from across Asia.
 14. [Startup Story:](https://startupstorymedia.com/) Startup story is a platform designed to promote businesses and entrepreneurs, prioritising ventures that are left overlooked and unrecognised in the Indian startup ecosystem i.e the startups from tier 2, tier 3 and tier 4 cities but are progressively succeeding.
+15. [Tamilpreneuer](https://www.tamilpreneur.in/newsletter) A newsletter focused on the Tamil Nadu startup ecosystem

 ## Youtube channels